 For those of you that are regular visitors to this site you most likely noticed a number of changes to the site over the past 24 hours, including a small amount of downtime.
 This was caused by changes surrounding the upgrade of this site to DotNetNuke version 6.1.2.
 Now, I have worked on a number of DotNetNuke upgrades over the years, and I lost count a few years back at about 300 upgrades.
-This site was by-far one of the hardest upgrades that I have ever completed and in this post I will share a bit around the growing pains that were experiences throughout the process.
+This site was by far one of the hardest upgrades that I have ever completed and in this post, I will share a bit around the growing pains that were experienced throughout the process.

 - Ventrian News Articles (Really, really old version)

 - Snapsis PageBlaster (Really, really old version)

 - iFinity Free URLRewriting Module (Really old version)

 - Custom DNNSkin using Telerik RadMenu (Old version)

 Where the Problems Started